Joohansson/NanoRPCProxy/README.md

 ### Python client
 1. Locate the directory demo_clients/python/
-2. If you haven't, install pipenv to run the app in a virtual environment: **pip install pipenv**
+2. If you haven't, install pipenv to run the app in a virtual environment: **pip install pipenv** for Linux or **py -m pip install --user pipenv** for Windows.
+To call "pipenv" in Windows instead of "py -m pipenv" you can add the python script folder (provided by the installation log) to your environment PATH.
 3. Start the environment: **pipenv shell**
 4. Install the packages required: **pipenv sync**
 5. Test a request with "python client.py --c 1" where 1 means command example 1.
 Run "python client.py --help" to find out more.
+In windows you use "py client.py".
 6. To test a server that is using authentication: "python client.py --c 1 --a"

 Exit pipenv: **exit**